 Overview

+Motivation

 The Project is intended to be the main hands-on part of the training provided for the Design Verification course; it will allow the Fellows to properly implement the knowledge and skills they acquired up to that point and demonstrate creativity and professionalism.
 It was also a chance to learn how to manage time and risk in a Verification project and finally, gain valuable experience that will serve the Fellows upon interviewing for companies and kicking-off their careers.

 In their final project, the Fellows will utilize their capabilities in Verilog, SystemVerilog and scripting in order to plan, implement and verify a new block with basic image processing capabilities.

-The main goal of the project is to complete a full-cycle process - from architecture specification to 100% pass rate and 100% coverage hit verification sign-off. and a detailed verification planYou will be implementing a parameterised block which is dedicated for image processing purposes.
+The main goal of the project is to complete a full-cycle process - from architecture specification to 100% pass rate and 100% coverage hit verification sign-off.

+Goals

+The main goal is to complete a full-cycle project from Arch specification to complete (100% pass rate and 100% coverage hit) verification sign-off.
+The fellows will do that by:

+Implementing various sub blocks using Verilog

+Planning a verification environment including coverage goals and a detailed verification plan

+Implementing the verification environment and debugging to 100% using SystemVerilog and Cadence platforms

+Creating scripts for automation processes using Perl and/or Python

+Project description:

+In their final project the Fellows will be implementing a block which is dedicated for image processing purposes.
 The block will support two operations:

-Threshold – Convert an image from RGB to binary by turning all pixels below some threshold value to zero and all pixels about that threshold to one.
+Threshold – Convert an image from RGB to binary by turning all pixels below some threshold value to zero and all pixels above that threshold to one.

 Brighteness – Add a constant value to each pixel of the image.

-The block receives requests from 2 different external sources, uses a fixed arbitration (slv0 is the highest) if needed and gives service to the granted source according to the request mode, addresses and corresponding value.
+The block receives requests from two different external sources, uses a fixed arbitration (slv0 is the highest) if needed and gives service to the granted source according to the request mode, relevant operation value and the data sent from the granted source.

+The data is sent from the sources through the data bus (configurable width of 32/64 bits) to the block where every byte represents either a header value or an actual pixel R/G/B value.
+The block supports processing BMP with pixel format of 24-bit pixel (24bpp).

-32/64whereeither The block supports processing BMP with pixel format of 24-bit pixel (24bpp).The block is interfacing with a memory in which various images are already stored.
-Every address holds a 8 bit (byte) value representing the red, green or the blue value of the pixel.
-An operation start by receiving all the image relevant data from the memory, do the necessary calculations and then writing the results back to the memory.
+An operation starts by receiving all the image relevant data from the block, performing the necessary calculations and then outputting the results outside.

-An operation can be aborted if the operation is non-invert and the value received from the relevant source is 0, the start address of the processed image plus the image size exceeds memory region or the original image is overridden.
-A corresponding error indication should be raised in such case.

 If the block is during processing operation then no other requests can be received and thus no grant/rdy should be generated during processing time.

+Infrastructure

+The fellows will mostly use the Cadence Cloud Orchestrator platform and utilize tools such as Xcelium, vManager and more.

+Project format

+The fellows will be divided to groups (2-3 persons in each group) and each group will be responsible to divide the different responsibilities to the different group members.
+The golden rule for this project is that you either the designer of a specific sub-block or you are in charge of the verification for this block.
+By this we will ensure a full understanding of the entire block and each fellow will understand better the relationship between a chip design engineer and a design verification engineer.

 Evaluation and Mentorship